 Plans and Reports

 HCD issues both federally and state-mandated plans and reports as well as other educational plans and reports designed to educate elected officials (including state legislators) and the general public.
-(You can view older plans and reports on the Plans & Reports Archive page.)

 - California Statewide Housing Assessment (state mandated)

 - HCD’s Annual Report (state mandated)

 - HCD’s Annual CALGreen Report (state mandated)

 - Federal Plans and Reports

 - Affordable Housing Cost Study (PDF) (Issued by HCD, the California Tax Credit Allocation Committee, the California Housing Finance Agency, and the California Debt Limit Allocation Committee.)

 - Designing Affordability: Innovative Strategies for Meeting the Affordability Gap between Low Income Subsidy and the Market in High Cost Areas (PDF) (Prepared for HCD by the California Polytechnic State University, San Luis Obispo)

 - Pay to Play: Residential Development Fees in California Cities and Counties (PDF) (Prepared for HCD under interagency agreement with the University of California Berkeley’s Institute of Urban and Regional Development)